danfuzz/samizdat/doc/layer-0-restrictions.md

 Samizdat Layer 0 Restrictions
 =============================

-This document describes how the *Samizdat Layer 0* implementation differs from the full language.
+*Samizdat 0* is the system in which the full Samizdat implementation is written.
+It implements several "layers" of language, with *Samizdat Layer 0* being the most basic language, and each subsequent layer being (practically speaking) a strict superset of the layer that it is build directly upon.

-*Samizdat Layer 0* is the language and system in which the full Samizdat implementation is written.
+This document describes how the various layers of *Samizdat 0* differ from the full language.

 Ints